 Large scale CCUS projects are subject to numerous risks and uncertainties, including securing third-party financing, reaching definitive agreements with third parties and obtaining necessary permits and other regulatory approvals, and we may be unable to execute on some or all of these projects, including the projects for which we have reached FID, on the timeline we anticipate, on terms acceptable to us or at all.
 There can be no guarantee that we will be able to execute and complete any of these identified CCUS projects and there can be no guarantee that we will be able to achieve our net zero Scope 1, 2, and 3 emissions goals.
 The projected timeline for commercial operations of our CCUS projects depends in part on our ability to fund the anticipated capital requirements for the potential projects that we have identified through up to 50% third party equity or debt funding together with revenues from our upstream business.
-If sufficient external funding is not available to help fund our CCUS projects having a sufficient forecasted volume of carbon capture to offset our Scope 1, 2, and 3 annual emissions on a less accelerated timeline.
+If sufficient external funding is not available to help fund our CCUS business, then we would expect to continue to develop our CCUS business from cash flows from operations on a less accelerated timeline.
 If we are not able to complete CCUS projects having a sufficient forecasted volume of carbon capture to offset our Scope 1, 2, and 3 annual emissions on the timeline and upon terms that we believe are obtainable, we may not be able to achieve our goal of net zero Scope 1, 2, and 3 emissions from our owned and operated upstream and natural gas midstream businesses by the late 2030s.